Installation to React or NextJS Applications

 Product Fruits can also show different content based on different user attributes.
 These attributes can hold any primitive value (number, string, array).
 It is not required to provide any other identification than the user's unique identifier, but often more is needed - typically for segmentation purposes.
 To help you get started, there are some built-in attributes that you can provide as props on the ProductFruits component:

-• signUpAt - optional, (can be any format but we recommend the ISO 8601 JSON DateTime format)
+- optional, (can be any format but we recommend the ISO 8601 JSON DateTime format)role

 Working with Product Fruits JS API

-If you want to use Product Fruits API in your React application, it's best to use our useProductFruitsApi hook.
+If you want to use Product Fruits API in your React application, we recommend to use our useProductFruitsApi

 useProductFruitsApi(api => {